Typographic Poster Series

 Andrea Abi-Karam

-1. Large words are constructed of my custom typeface (inversion).
+Large words constructed with my custom typeface (inversion).

-3. Tech-related words (Engine, Cyborg, and AI) overtake the human-related word, just as technology does with humanity in reality.
+Tech-related words (Engine, Cyborg, and AI) overtake the human-related words, just as technology does with humanity in reality.

-4. Each poster features a metallic color palette to convey the literal components of technology and reveal a symbolic meaning behind each poster.
+Each poster features a metallic color palette to convey the literal components of technology and reveal a symbolic message about the author.

 code-davinci-002